GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 "steady" : Discharge rate is calculated during the steady-state phase.
 ```

-The discharge rate for each inluded motor unit in the analysis file at the stated event as well a for all the contraction will be displayed in the "Result Output" of the GUI.
+The discharge rate for each inluded MU in the analysis file at the stated event as well a for all the contraction will be displayed in the "Result Output" of the GUI.
 You can edit or copy any value in the "Result Output", however, you need to close the top-level "Motor Unit Properties Window" first.

 ### Basic Motor Unit Properties
 Subsequently to specifying the MVC, you can calculate a bunch of basic MUs properties with one click.
 These include